U.S. Route 72: Alabama

 Most of the original US 72 route in Alabama paralleled the Memphis and Charleston Railroad, a critical route for the South during the American Civil War.
 Some sections of the original road were named the Memphis Pike reflecting the idea of connecting Chattanooga to Memphis, Tennessee.
 The original route also belonged to the original route of the Lee Highway.
 Both of these designations can be found in western Colbert County where sections of the original highway, including parts of Colbert County Route 20 still bear those names.

 The original route once passed through Tuscumbia on what is named today the Old Lee Highway and Main Street.
 This route was bypassed in the 1960s.

 In Florence US 72 originally followed Huntsville Road to Royal Avenue, then north to Tennessee Street, and finally west to Court Street.
 Its route was later moved two blocks south through downtown Florence, from Tennessee Street to Dr. Hicks Boulevard.

 East of Florence the original route is now County Highway 66 through downtown Rogersville and Killen.

 Athens' Clinton and Washington Streets hosted a Business 72 route in earlier years.
 This route was decommissioned in the 1980s.

 US 72 has seen several route changes in Huntsville that included a temporary route down Sparkman Drive in the 1960s.
 Other original routes include Andrew Jackson Way to Holmes Avenue and down Holmes Avenue to reconnect to the original route.

 Prior to 1931, US 72 passed through Big Cove between Huntsville and Paint Rock via Little Cove Rd/Old "US 431".
 That route was abandoned for the one used today over Chapman Mountain.

+In June 1996, the 3 mi bypass around South Pittsburg, Tennessee, stretching from SR 277 to north of Tennessee SR 156, was completed by both states.
+Construction on the final four-lane section in Alabama, 6.8 mi between Stevenson and SR 277, began on June 19, 1995, and was opened to traffic on August 7, 1998.

 Other original routes include State Route 35 from Woodville to the west side of Scottsboro, State Route 279 east of Scottsboro, and State Route 277 from Stevenson to Bridgeport.
 State Route 277 carries the distinction of being the last two-lane section of US 72 in Alabama.
 Today, the entire route through Alabama has a minimum of four lanes.